Series: Bizarre Foods With Andrew Zimmern

 to eat as food.
 The idea of the show is to discuss the regional foods of foreign countries as well as the cultural impacts of those foods, how the foods are made, and yes, of course how they taste

-, which discussed things other than foods that Western audiences might percieve as "strange", Dining with Death
+, which discussed things other than foods that Western audiences might perceive as "strange" and Dining with Death

-, which focuses on foods that can kill you (which has nothing to do with food poisoning) and the biology behind it, and Bizarre Foods America
+, which focuses on foods that can kill you (which has nothing to do with food poisoning) and the biology behind it.

-, which focused on the oddball and often interesting regional dishes of the United States of America.
+, which focuses on the oddball and often interesting regional dishes of the United States of America or the American continents, in which the title is changed to Bizarre Foods Americas

 This TV show contains the following tropes: